AndrewEllis93/Print-Tuning-Guide/README.md

 This error means that you updated Klipper software, but did not update the firmware on your MCUs.
 - MCU stands for "microcontroller units".

     - This refers to your printer control board(s) (SKR, Spider, Octopus, etc.)

 **To fix this, re-compile and re-flash the firmware onto each MCU.**
 - Refer to the example image below.
 Compare the version numbers in your error message to find out which MCUs need flashing.

     - The "host" version refers to the Klipper software.
 Each following version number refers to a specific MCU.

+    - In this example, the "z" MCU is out of date:

     - ![](Images/Troubleshooting/CommandFormatMismatch.png)